sahajdeepsingh651/Predicting-solar-energy-using-machine-learning/README.md

 One thing that probably would be very important is not randomizing examples.
 In our project we shuffled all examples and randomly split them into train/dev/test sets (60/20/20).
 It might be better to use sequences of data to advantage of short-term weather dependence.
 For instance, weather conditions yesterday would dictate weather conditions today to some extent (e.g. we do not expect to encounter a significant temperature gradient overnight).
 As a result, instead of randomizing our examples, we could have considered them sequentially and attempted to predict the solar output for next day ahead from its immediately preceding one or two neighbors.

-## Updating/Contributing 👋

-This project was done in autumn 2017 and hasn't been updated since then.
-If anything feels off or looks outdated (which is very likely!), feel free to open an issue or submit a pull request to the project.
-Thanks! :)